sztaki-hu/ProSeqqo/Example/README.md

 <img src="../../Documentation/Images/Grinding1.JPG" alt="Robotic drawing and laser engraving struct" height="300"/>
 <img src="../../Documentation/Images/Grinding2.png" alt="Robotic drawing and laser engraving struct" height="300"/>

+This case also a general, acyclic task with validation, where the start and the finish can be choosen free.
 ```
 Task: General
 Validate: True